 "Jessie, that sounds like a good plan.
 Do you think it should be large or small?"

-At his we decided to enter our house, "Mom!
+At this, we decided to enter our house, "Mom!
 Dad!
 What are you doing here?
 What do you mean about a new house and furniture?
-If our house, isn't our house good enough for you?"
+Isn't our house good enough for you?"

 "Russell, calm down!
 We just thought we would help you out.
 We know you don't want our money.
 We thought you might like something nicer and newer."